 Iconic memory and Alzheimer’s

-In a study by Lu and colleagues (2005), iconic memory was assessed in 16 individuals aged 65 to 99, all of whom had mild cognitive impairment (MCI).
-During the test, participants were briefly shown a computer screen displaying letters in various positions.
-After viewing the screen, they were asked to recall the position of each letter.
+In a study by Lu and colleagues (2005), iconic memory was assessed in 16 adults aged 65 to 99 who had mild cognitive impairment (MCI).
+Participants were briefly shown a computer screen displaying letters in various positions and then asked to recall their locations.

-The researchers found that iconic memory faded more rapidly in those with mild cognitive impairment compared to both younger and cognitively healthy older adults.
-Many of the participants were expected to develop Alzheimer’s disease within the following ten years.
+The researchers found that iconic memory faded more rapidly in participants with mild cognitive impairment than in both younger adults and cognitively healthy older adults.
+Because many individuals with MCI eventually develop Alzheimer’s disease, the findings suggest that changes in iconic memory may provide clues about early cognitive decline.

 Improving iconic memory

-The good news is that iconic memory can be improved with practice.
-Edublox’s Development Tutor is designed to do just that.
+The good news is that iconic memory can be improved through practice.
+Edublox’s Development Tutor includes exercises designed to strengthen visual processing and visual memory skills.
 We also offer live online tutoring for students with dyslexia and other learning challenges.
-Our students are based in the United States, Canada, Australia, and beyond.

 Book a free consultation to discuss your child’s learning needs and explore how we can help.